-The Company had cash and cash equivalents of \$27,299,407 as of March 31, 2021.
-As of March 31, 2021, there was no outstanding debt.
+The Company had cash and cash equivalents of \$44,881,034 as of June 30, 2021.
+As of June 30, 2021, there was no outstanding debt.
 In October 2019, the Company entered into a purchase agreement for an equity line under which it can raise up to \$15,000,000 over a three-year period, subject to market conditions including trading volume and stock price.
-As of March 31, 2021, there was \$9,789,419 remaining in available balance under the equity line.
+As of June 30, 2021, there was \$9,200,829 remaining in available balance under the equity line which requires additional shareholder approval under rule Nasdaq Listing Rule 5635(d) prior to use.
 Additional needs to access this line will be dilutive.
+See - Recent Developments below for additional discussion.